 Hanuman and Lord Rama

-Hanuman is the incarnation (avatar) of Lord Shiva.
-This avatar was born to help Rama in his mission to establish virtue (dharma) on earth.
-Furthermore, to teach humanity about the depth of bhakti and how to be the perfect devotee.
+Hanuman, the incarnation (avatar) of Lord Shiva, was born to help Rama in his mission to establish virtue (dharma) on earth.
+Furthermore, it teaches humanity about the depth of bhakti and how to be the perfect devotee.

 Hanuman had the Ram Naam – Rama Mantra even before he met Rama.
-He performed Rama’s mantra recitation (Japa) and meditation (dhyana) in every free moment of his life.
+He performed Rama’s mantra recitation (Japa) and meditation (dhyana) in every free moment.
 He had not met Rama, but he knew of his greatness and the value of the Rama mantra and was steadfast in his loyalty to the name.

 Hanuman met Rama during his exile in the jungle when Rama was searching for his abducted wife, Sita.
 Hanuman saw him as the God of the universe.
 His love and devotion to the name of Rama were so deep that he could perceive reality.

 Hanuman is the personification of the faithful, perfect believer, whom no one can surpass.
 Such devotion can only be striven for.
-It is believed that without the protection of Hanuman, it is impossible to gain the mercy of Rama.
-Hanuman, like Rama, is the ideal of righteousness.
+It is believed that without the protection of Hanuman’s supernatural powers, it is impossible to gain the mercy of Rama.
+Hanuman, like Shri Rama, is the ideal of righteousness.
 The worship of Hanuman eliminates all difficulties on the path of man.